Click on each day below for session details or use search below.

 China and India share many traits, including being the two most populated countries in the world, with economic growth outpacing the global average and large power markets undergoing market reforms to increase efficiency and address climate change.
 However, key differences include electrification levels, grid reliability, and approaches to controlling climate change, making it important to analyze each country’s market fundamentals.
 In this session, IHS Markit experts will share their insights on the different drivers leading to divergent routes to power market development and outline key risks and opportunities for market participants along the value chain.

 Latin American faces several power market challenges, including weakening demand, meeting renewable energy targets, and advancing viable, new LNG-to-wire developments across the region.
 This session will focus on these issues and other emerging opportunities in the gas and power sectors across Latin America.

 The US electric power sector’s transformation is underway.
 The confluence of rapidly evolving renewable energy technology, low fuel prices, and uncertainty in environmental and energy policy is creating an incredible risk landscape in North America's power markets.
 IHS Markit’s Energy experts will share their views on key federal and state policies and associated implications, technology advancements, and market fundamentals that will shape the power sector in the decade ahead.

 The North American shale gas resource base continues to expand and drop in cost.
 Shale Gas Reloaded, IHS Markit Energy's reassessment of the North American resource base, concludes that 1,400 Tcf of natural gas is recoverable at a breakeven Henry Hub price of $4/MMBtu or less.
 This represents a 66% increase from our 2010 estimate that more than 900 Tcf could be produced at a $4/MMBtu breakeven price, after accounting for the 176 Tcf of gas produced during 2010‒15.
-This has profound long-term producer and consumer implications for North American and global natural gas markets.
+What are the long-term producer and consumer implications for North American and global natural gas markets?